gonX/dustforce-wiki/website/_mechanics/advanced/droofs-and-mhb.md

 For somewhat arcane reasons, this maneuver is known as a Droof.

+It is not possible to droof on leftward slants.

 #### Magnet Hijack Boost

 At the exact moment that a ceiling changes angle, your character’s speed will be angled to line up with the new angle of a ceiling.